Our team is 24/7 at your service to help you with your booking issues or answer any related questions

-Sri Lanka uses a range of sockets, so your full range of travel adaptors may come in handi.
-Specialized Sri Lankan adaptors can be bought in major hotels, shops and cities.
+Sri Lanka uses a range of sockets, so your full range of travel adapters may come in handy.
+Specialized Sri Lankan adapters can be bought in major hotels, shops and cities.
 US sockets tend to be used, although older hotels, especially in the hill country, may use UK sockets.

 All airport tax is built into the price of your flight tickets.
 Sri Lankan departure tax is no longer paid on departure.

 ALLOW ENOUGH TIME:

 We believe that you will discover Sri Lankans to be among the most courteous and friendly nation.
 But Sri Lanka will not be rushed and a genial, relaxed service is not always a rapid one.
 There is no advantage in deliberately causing people to lose face.
 Remember that this is not the West.
 Allow a little more time for checking out of hotels, ordering food, travelling, paying bills, enjoying to the utmost, in fact, anything at all.

 Please do ask permission before taking photographs of people and respect their wishes if they refuse.
 Minority groups, in particular, are often unhappy to have their photo taken.
 Photographing Buddhist Monks is not taboo but can create awkwardness so assess the situation and if in doubt ask.
 We do not recommend paying for the right to take a photo, although you should be sensitive to the fact that a tip may sometimes be expected.
 If you do take a photo including local people, especially children, do share the picture with them if you have a digital camera as it is often greatly appreciated.